Room for improvement

 Billions in damage

 The incident in Ludwigshafen is just the tip of the iceberg.
 Every day, companies are victimized by cybercriminals who steal sensitive data and cripple IT systems.
 While few cases come to light, the number of unreported cases is high, because companies don’t want the damage to become widely known.
-The reinsurance company Munich RE estimates the damages caused by worldwide cyberattacks in 2018 to be $600 billion.
-In the smallest companies, these attacks are successful at an above-average rate, according to the 2018 study “Cyberrisiken im Mittelstand” (“Cyber risks in medium-sized enterprises”) conducted by Forsa on behalf of the German Insurance Association.
+The reinsurance company Munich RE estimates the damages caused by worldwide cyberattacks to be $600 billion within one year.
+In the smallest companies, these attacks are successful at an above-average rate, according to the study “Cyberrisiken im Mittelstand” (“Cyber risks in medium-sized enterprises”) conducted by Forsa on behalf of the German Insurance Association.
 Nevertheless, it’s amazing how laid back (and naive?) many companies are on the subject.
 In Germany, for example, 71 percent of small and medium-sized enterprises (SMEs) consider their risk to be low.

 Small companies, great danger

 This discrepancy between the perceived and real threat is frightening.
 The most common excuses are “We’re too small,” or “We don’t have any valuable data.”
 First of all, the size or value of the target is of secondary importance to hackers.
 Cyberattacks can be like buckshot: You simply take a random shot and hope that you hit something.
 And the ammunition is potent.
 Over the past year, the German Federal Office for Information Security (BSI) has counted up to 400,000 new malware programs per day.
 Both major corporations and small companies will sooner or later be hit by a fragment – and suffer painful injuries if there are no security measures in place.

 The fear grows